Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Identification of Transient Signals

+The example in Fig.~\ref{fig:time_histogram} shows a uniform distribution of $\approx 21000$ background events over eleven years and five signal events from a transient emission around $t=57000$\,MJD.
+We cannot recognize the signal by eye, and trying to identify a signal by just studying the frequency of events detected is futile.
+We can, however, try to incorporate as much knowledge on the background events and the signal events we are looking for as possible.
+The best separation between signal and background is achieved by their likelihood ratio, as stated in the famous ``Neyman-Pearson'' lemma \citep{doi:10.1098/rsta.1933.0009}.
+This comes at the cost of defining a likelihood for the signal and background process, respectively, but will render our search much more sensitive.
+We assume here the following for our background and signal-generating processes:

-\item \textbf{Signal hypothesis} $H_1$: The neutrino data contains an additional signal component to the background.
-We assume these signal neutrinos originate from a point-like source and cluster around their source (subscript $S$) in right ascension and declination $\vec{x}_{\rm{S}} = (\alpha_{\rm{S}}, \delta_{\rm{S}})$.
-Furthermore, we assume an energy spectrum following an unbroken power law: $\frac{d \phi}{d E_{\nu}} \propto E_{\nu}^{-\gamma}$.
-And: the signal component is transient (time-dependent) and follows either a Gaussian time profile (with mean $\mu_{\rm{T}}$ and width $\sigma_{\rm{T}}$) or a box profile with constant emission during a flare window with starting and end time ($t_{\rm{start}}$, $t_{\rm{end}}$).\\
+\begin{itemize} \item \textbf{Background Process}: The data originates from some time-invariant, continuous process, i.e. flat as a function of time.
+We assume that we know the energy distribution of the events and their dependence on the location $\vec{x}$.
+This information can be inferred by studying enough background data. \item \textbf{Signal Process}: We assume signal events to originate from a spatially defined source and cluster around the source position $\vec{x}_{\rm{S}}$.
+Furthermore, we can make some assumptions on the energy distribution of signal events.
+In the following examples, we assume a point-like source since most transient objects (active galactic nuclei, pulsars, supernova remnants, etc) have extensions not resolvable with neutrino \citep{IceCube:2021xar} or gamma-ray data\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_LAT_IRFs/IRF_PSF.html}}.
+We furthermore assume an energy spectrum following a power law: $\frac{d \phi}{d E_{\nu}} \propto E_{\nu}^{-\gamma}$.
+Furthermore, the signal component is transient, i.e. time-dependent, and follows either a Gaussian time profile (with mean $\mu_{\rm{T}}$ and width $\sigma_{\rm{T}}$) or a box profile with constant emission during a flare window with starting and end time ($t_{\rm{start}}$, $t_{\rm{end}}$).\\ \end{itemize}